Tuesday, September 8

-When an organism fits seamlessly into its ecosystem, it’s considered native.
+When an organism fits seamlessly into its ecosystem, it is considered native.
 For example, monarch butterflies consume milkweed as caterpillars and then consume nectar and disperse pollen as adults.
 Shelf mushrooms live on the sides of decaying wood and assist in breaking down the dead tree into energy and nutrients.
 Opossums eat anything they can easily put in their mouths, especially ticks.
 All of these species are native to northern Indiana and are important parts of a lake ecosystem.

 Native: Plants and animals that grow naturally or have lived for a long time in a certain region.
 Native plants and animals tend to be self-sustaining and already adapted to the region they’re in.
 For instance, native plants can survive dry and rainy seasons better than non-native plants.

 Every native organism has a niche, and every niche exists on a level of the ecosystem.
-Each level contains an extremely diverse group of organisms, and though we talked about some of our favorites, and about the food chain as a whole, here are some examples of the four broad levels of a lake ecosystem.
+Each level contains an extremely diverse group of organisms, and though we talked about some of our favorites, and about the aquatic food chain as a whole, here are some examples of the four broad levels of a lake ecosystem.

-One the Lilly Center team observed recently is called a euglenoid.
+One the Lilly Center team has observed under a microscope is called a euglenoid.
 Its name means it is “like a euglena”.
-For the 99% of you who aren’t euglenenthusiasts, euglena are microscopic free-swimming organisms that, in this case, use photosynthesis to gain the energy to swim in their graceful spiral motion.
+Euglena are microscopic free-swimming organisms that, in this case, use photosynthesis to gain the energy to swim in their graceful spiral motion.

-There are countless kinds of zooplankton!
-We’ve decided to talk about an in-office favorite: the rotifer.
+Here is one of our favorites: the rotifer.
 The best way to envision a rotifer is as an itty-bitty lake Roomba.
 Rotifers swim around at high speed using their tail (or tails) as a paddle and their mouth as a vacuum, hoovering up algae and tiny protozoa as they go along their busy microscopic lives.

 Anything that moves and can be seen with the naked eye consumes other organisms, too.
 This group of consumers is likely the most well-known group, as it contains everything from smallmouth bass to crawfish and even to mussels.
 Big consumers are often specialized in how and what they eat, with some having large mouths to easily scoop up small fish and others with down-facing jaws used for sucking up meals of algae and invertebrates.